jfy133/collapse_fasta/README.md

 ## Description
 A small bash script that uses `awk` and `sed` to combine multiple (multi-)FASTA files into a single FASTA file with a single header.
-Coordinates of the original FASTA entries in the new file are are recorded in a `.coords` file.
+Coordinates of the original FASTA entries in the new file are are recorded in a `.coords` and a `.bed` file.

 Tested on Ubuntu 14.04 with GNU `bash` 4.3.11(1)-release, GNU `awk` 4.0.1, GNU `sed` 4.2.2